Call (302) 853-2853

 How do I know if my boat needs correction or full restoration?

 Run your hand across the hull.
 If it feels smooth but looks dull, that's light oxidation, and correction will handle it.
 If you feel texture or chalk transfers to your hand, that's moderate to heavy oxidation.
-Heavy chalk and rough texture usually requires wet sanding before compounding.
+Heavy chalk and rough texture usually requires multi-stage dry sanding before compounding.
 I assess every boat and tell you exactly what level of work is needed.

 How long does the work take?